SEVIS I-901 Fee

 What is the SEVIS fee?

-The SEVIS fee is a one-time fee of $180 to cover the costs of the Student and Exchange Visitor Information System (SEVIS).
+The SEVIS fee is a one-time fee to cover the costs of the Student and Exchange Visitor Information System (SEVIS).
 This fee is collected by the Department of Homeland Security.

 Who must pay the SEVIS fee?

 - Exchange Visitors with an "Initial” DS-2019 who are applying for an J-1 visa or Exchange Visitors reentering the U.S. with a valid J-1 visa and an "initial" DS-2019.

 - Since Canadian citizens are not required to get a U.S. visa stamp, they are required to pay the fee before going to the Port of Entry.
 Note: The fee cannot be paid at a Port of Entry.